New Jersey imam critically wounded in shooting outside Newark mosque

 The shooting was reported shortly after 6:15 a.m. near the corner of Camden Street and South Orange Avenue.

-Hours later, police could be seen posted outside the entrance to Masjid Muhammad mosque.
+Hours later, officers could be seen posted outside the entrance to Masjid Muhammad mosque.

 for more features.